 Target Prices

-The current consensus target prices for Silicon Laboratories Inc. (SLAB) and Lattice Semiconductor Corporation (LSCC) reflect optimistic growth expectations from analysts.
+The current target price consensus reflects optimistic projections for both Silicon Laboratories Inc. and Lattice Semiconductor Corporation.

 CompanyTarget HighTarget LowConsensus